List of citrus soft drinks: Mountain Shower

 Mountain Shower is the Weis Markets version of a Mountain Dew-type soda.

 Mountain Splash

 Mountain Splash is the Publix Super Markets brand of generic Mountain Dew.
 Formerly known as Citrus Hit.

 Mountain Summit

 Mountain Summit is the Schnucks store brand of Mountain Dew.

 Mountain Tops

 Mountain Tops is the Tops Friendly Markets store brand of Mountain Dew.

 Mountain W

 Mountain W is the Wegmans stores version of a Mountain Dew style soda.

 Mountain Wave

 Mountain Wave is the generic "Nice!" soda brand's version of Mountain Dew available at Walgreens stores.

 Mountain Yeller

 Mountain Yeller is the Piggly Wiggly version of a Mountain Dew style soda.
 It is also where the South Carolina/Florida folk band The Mountain Yellers got their name.

 Ramp

 Ramp is a Giant-Landover soft drink brand designed to compete with Mountain Dew.

 Rocky Mist

 Rocky Mist is a Meijer soft drink brand that also resembles Mountain Dew.

+Stratford Sodas Citrus

+Stratford Sodas citrus is a small regional citrus soft drink from the United Kingdom made specifically for rum, only available in the UK.